niftynans/matched_CFR/README.md

 ```
 Here, 'match' denotes our method, 'erm' is the empirical risk minimizer, 'match_alternate' is the alternate minimization oracle, and 'match_only' refers to using only the meta learning gradient matching approach (referred to as FISH algorithm in Shi et al, 2021.)

 Hyperparameters can be changed in the configs file named 'experiments.yaml' within the 'configs' folder, or directly on the command line.
+For detailed analysis on the hyperparameters, kindly refer to Section D of the Appendix in the main Preprint.
 An example of that is given below:
 ```
 $ python experiment_run.py -m alpha=0,100000000 split_outnet=True,False
 ```